How to Sell a House By Owner in Missouri

 Unless you already have a buyer lined up, selling a house by owner in Missouri requires a significant investment of time and effort.
 You’ll need to pull your own comps, capture excellent pictures and video, create a listing, market the house online, field inquiries, host showings, negotiate, and then close the deal.
 And that’s after preparing the house itself.

 If you choose to go FSBO, you should have a good idea now of what to expect from the process.
-Otherwise, our internal transaction data at HomeLight shows that the top 5% of real estate agents sell homes for as much as 10% more than average, and we’d be happy to introduce you to some of the best agents in your Missouri market.
+But if you want professional guidance, partner with a proven real estate agent.
+Our internal transaction data at HomeLight shows that the top 5% of real estate agents sell homes for as much as 10% more than average.

 Writer Hayley Abernathy contributed to this story.